An Idiot’s Guide to Owning a Dog

 All the gear and no idea?
 The doggy accessories lowdown

 Bedding is key – make sure you buy something that isn’t easily destroyed by a teething puppy.
 Obviously you need food and water bowls and a lead but something that people can overlook is buying something to transport them in the car – you can get a dog guard or a harness that attaches to a seatbelt.
 Make sure you have something for when you first pick up your dog to bring them home.
 Have a look at Fetch – it’s an online pet store that’s part of Ocado, so they do home delivery.
 I also like Viovet for dog food, bedding and other accessories.

 The key question

-The key question – how much do you fancy Ryan Gosling right now?
-Sorry, I mean, before you commit, ask yourself: am I ready to have a dog now?
+Before you commit, ask yourself: am I ready to have a dog now?
 It’s a massive commitment and a tie.
 They live for around 16 years – think about the future and whether you are willing to look after it for that long.
 When you first get it, it’s a good idea to have some time at home – so that could mean a week or two off work – to bond with it and get it used to your home and routine.
 Otherwise you could end up with an anxious dog on our hands.
 You need to be willing to potentially put up with sleepless nights when it’s a puppy and clearing up mess when it’s learning to go to the toilet outside.
 It’s not a decision to be taken lightly And if you want some further reading while you ponder, I’d recommend The Perfect Puppy by Gwen Bailey.
 Good luck!

 The Doggy Hotel & Bakery, Stokenchurch, Bucks.
 Tel: 07883 042511/ 01494 266880.